whysodank/wsd/docs/local-development.md

 ## Run everything except the frontend

-- `docker compose -f docker-compose-dev/docker-compose.frontend.yml up --build` This will build the images and start the containers
+- `docker compose --env-file .env -f docker-compose-dev/docker-compose.backend.yml up --build` This will build the images and start the containers
 - (in the `wsd-frontend` folder) `npm run dev` This will start the frontend in development mode (this is only needed if you want to run the frontend outside of docker)

 ## Run everything except backend

-- `docker compose -f docker-compose-dev/docker-compose.backend.yml up --build` This will build the images and start the containers
+- `docker compose --env-file .env -f docker-compose-dev/docker-compose.frontend.yml up --build` This will build the images and start the containers
-- (in the `wsd` folder)

 ```shell
 python manage.py migrate